Easy Methods of Soil Conservation

-Poor usage and management of farmland
+- Poor usage and management of farmland

 - Erosion due to extreme weather events (such as flash floods, heavy rainfall, and bushfires)

-Overuse, acidification, and chemical contamination
+- Overuse, acidification, and chemical contamination

 There are a number of easy ways that we can prevent soil loss through simple soil conservation methods.
 These include:

-Practising no till farming
+- Practising no till farming

 When no till farming is practiced, the old crop lays on to of the soil and protects it, rather than being plowed under.
 This reduces exposure to wind and/or other natural forces .